asantaga/wiserheatingapi/README.md

 - Ability to query all thermostats and room stats
 - Ability to set temperature of room and TRV thermostats
 - Ability to query various data about the system (like heating status)
+- Ability to query and set schedules for rooms

 The project is closely associated with the Wiser HomeAssitant component availabe here https://github.com/asantaga/wiserHomeAssistantPlatform